nonabelian/sConnectome/README.md

 First I processed the data into standard form, for comparison/aggregation of subject data across tasks (or even across different subjects).
-I processed the raw data using an m4.4xlarge Amazon Web Services (AWS) computer loaded with a customized NeuroDebian public AMI (ami-bffb65a8).
-I then used NiPype/FSL on filtered fMRI data, transforming it to standard MNI format.
+For more details on the analysis, please see [Analysis](docs/Analysis.md).
 The following is a slice of fMRI for 'sub001' in MNI coordinates:

 ![sub001 stat map](images/models/sub001task001_stat_map.png).

 Next I filtered the subject data into MSDL brain atlas regions, in order to compute correlations between a manageable number of regions.
-I then fit each subject's task data with Nilearn's GroupSparseCovarianceCV method, in order to extract a sparse inverse covariance matrix.
 This matrix can be thought of as a 'connectome', one for each subject.
 Below is a plot of the connectome for subject 'sub001'.
 The boldness of the red lines indicates the strength